Great Christmas Movies

 8 year-old youngest son Kevin (Macauley Culkin) woke up in the attic guest room to find that he was left behind.
 His family members, including his father and mother, Peter and Kate McCallister (John Heard and Catherine O'Hara) and two older brothers and sisters, had all taken an early flight to Paris, France to spend the Christmas holidays.
 The confused rush to leave was caused by a overnight power outage, high winds, and a late wake-up.

 At first, Kevin was pleased that his earlier wish had come true and that he had made his family disappear ("This house is so full of people it makes me sick.
 When I grow up and get married, I'm living alone.
 Did you hear me?
 I'm living alone!
 I'm living alone!") and he welcomed the change.
 He was able to do things usually forbidden, such as jumping on the bed, sledding down the stairs and out the front door, stealing his brother Buzz's (Devin Ratray) savings and using his air-rifle, watching late night TV (including the hard-boiled noirish gangster film Angels with Filthy Souls, a takeoff on Angels With Dirty Faces (1938)), and eating junk food (including ice-cream sundae gorging).

-He set up Rube Goldbergian booby traps (with a "BATTLE PLAN" map) to ensnare the two bumbling, dim-witted thieves ("This is my house and I have to defend it"), and the resultant effects were seen in "violent," cartoonish, adult-bashing slapstick sequences, similar to wacky animations by Warner Bros' Chuck Jones, or the Roadrunner cartoons:
+He set up Rube Goldbergian booby traps (with a "BATTLE PLAN" map) to ensnare the two bumbling, dim-witted thieves, and the resultant effects were seen in "violent," cartoonish, adult-bashing slapstick sequences, similar to wacky animations by Warner Bros' Chuck Jones, or the Roadrunner cartoons:

 Kevin asked the besieged pair: "Do you guys give up, or are you thirsty for more?"